Palazzo Salis: Palazzo – Building History

-The then rooms surrounding the “Courtyard of Horses” are predominantly decorated with marvellous frescoes from the second half of the 17th century, the construction period of the Palazzo.
-Just the Main Hall (salone d‘onore) was redecorated in the second half of the 18th century, because of fire damages.
-This decoration work was done then by Antonio Cucchi for the painting of the ceiling and by Ferdinando Crivelli for the prospective architecture.
-An outstanding work of art, even all over the Valtellina, and for sure the most important room of the Palazzo is the so-called Saloncello.
-The decoration system of this hall reflects all the levels of interests of the family Salis.
-The importance of the family network itself is clearly shown by the imposing fireplace made in stucco, which represents the marriage between Giovanni Stefano Salis and his first wife Katharina von Wolkenstein.
-The political relevance of the Salis got described by the numerous coat of arms of important families (e.g. Medici, Borromeo, Visconti) the Salis family had contact with.
-But most impressive is the decoration of the ceiling.
-Thanks to the precision and quality of the illusionistic design as well as to the very thinly vaulted ceiling the illusion of a real architecture which opens to the sky works in a perfect way (Trompe-l’œil).
-On the medallion in the centre of the ceiling there is a representation of Bacchus, a hint of the economic base of the building as a centre of wine-production and wine-trading.
+The rooms surrounding the “Courtyard of Horses” are predominantly decorated with frescoes from the second half of the 17th century, the construction period of the Palazzo.
+Due to fire damage, the main hall (salone d‘onore) had to be redecorated in the second half of the 18th century by Giovanni Antonio Cucchi, who painted the ceiling, and by Ferdinando Crivelli for the prospective architecture.
+The room of the Palazzo regarded as the most important is the Saloncello.
+The decoration of the hall reflects the Salis family's interests and connections.
+A sign of the family network is the fireplace made in stucco, which represents the marriage between Giovanni Stefano Salis and his first wife Katharina von Wolkenstein.
+There are numerous coats of arms belonging to important families (e.g. Medici, Borromeo, Visconti) the Salis family had contact with.
+A notable part of the hall is the thinly vaulted ceiling which uses illusionistic design to create the illusion of an open sky (Trompe-l’œil).
+On the medallion in the centre of the ceiling there is a representation of Bacchus to represent the economic base of the building as a centre of wine-production and wine-trading.